May 6, 2026

 mkisofs -output seed.iso -volid cidata -rock user-data meta-data

-I used mkisofs to build an ISO 9660 CD-ROM image to the seed.iso file, with the volume identifier cidata (expected by cloud-init NoCloud) and the two files.
-The -rock extension is an extension to allow some Unix file system features, otherwise the files would be all uppercase named like DOS-era files.
-Those two files will be at the root of the “CD-ROM”, now we can boot the VM passing -cdrom seed.iso.
+I used mkisofs to build an ISO 9660 CD-ROM image at seed.iso, with the volume identifier cidata (expected by cloud-init NoCloud) and the two files inside.
+The -rock flag enables Rock Ridge, which preserves Unix-style filenames; without it, the files would be all uppercase, DOS-era style.
+Those two files end up at the root of the “CD-ROM”, and we can boot the VM by passing -cdrom seed.iso.

 qemu-system-aarch64 \